markjivko/kronup-php/docs/Api/AssumptionsApi.md

 ## `delete()`

-> Delete assumption

-Delete an assumption from a value item
+> Assumptions Delete an assumption from a value item

 {: .new-title }
 > #️⃣ Execute example in terminal